 Since the 1970s, the EU has had rules in place to safeguard public health and clean bathing waters.
 The new Bathing Water Directive (BWD) of 2006 updated and simplified these rules.
 It requires Members States to monitor and assess the bathing water for at least two parameters of (faecal) bacteria.
 In addition, they must inform the public about bathing water quality and beach management, through the so-called bathing water profiles.
 These profiles contain for instance information on the kind of pollution and sources that affect the quality of the bathing water and are a risk to bathers' health (such as waste water discharges).

 In this light, the Commission introduced a symbol on bathing water classification in 2011.

 Information to the public: the bathing water report

 Every year the Commission and the European Environment Agency publish a summary report on the quality of bathing water, based on the information provided by Member States.
-The an EU-wide report covering all Member States, as well as Switzerland and Croatia is already available.
-Information on individual sites is also published: interactive maps and tabular viewers with detailed information on the quality of water in individual bathing sites are also available.
+The report tracks the water quality at 22 000 bathing sites across the EU, Switzerland and, for the first time in 2014, Albania.